-Almost everyone has time periods when they overeat, especially when they are stressed.
-We often turn to treats for comfort, and then wind up feeling guilty (on top of being stressed) about what we just ate.
+Almost everyone has times when they overeat, especially when we’re stressed.
+We often turn to treats for comfort and then wind up feeling guilty (on top of being stressed) about what we just ate.
 Here are Health Fitness Revolution’s healthier strategies to reduce your stress and overeating:

-- Talk about what’s stressing you out instead of losing yourself in the fridge or the pantry: Everyone feels better in action than when brooding.
+- Talk about what’s stressing you out: Everyone feels better in action than when brooding.
 While you can’t completely rid your life of the causes of stress, you can take the time to ask yourself how you can make things better, and talking about it often helps.
 It can help you get in a proactive state to do something about your stress level.
 Is there some action you can take to minimize your stress?
 You can get better at controlling how you think, so practice choosing the positive.

 - Don’t buy foods you have a difficult time avoiding in your house: The easiest way to avoid temptation is to not have it around – and not buy it at the grocery store.
 Don’t create a will power challenge in your own home.
 Be kinder to yourself by making it easier for you to stick to healthier items.
 Make it easy to choose healthy by keep healthy snacks on hand so you can easily turn to healthy options first.